than-dev/css-tricks/README.md

 <br>

 ### Description 📝
-Here you will find any CSS articles, tips, example and much more about this amazing tool!
+Here you will find many CSS articles, tips, examples and much more about this amazing tool!

 <br>